Amsterdam/signals/docs/application-design.md

 ### External integrations: Sigmax/CityControl
 Sigmax provides a system, CityControl, that is used to assign work to municpal functionaries in the streets.
 CityControl comprises two parts.
-First there is a backoffice application that SIA comminicates with to handoff signals.
+First there is a backoffice application that SIA comminicates with to hand off signals.
 Second there are handheld devices which are fed from the backoffice that show the individual assignments and the information sent over from SIA.
 In the first implementation of the integration with CityControl issues that are handed off